tensorflow/tensorflow/tensorflow/contrib/go/g3doc/graph.md

 func LoadGraphFromTextFile(path string) (gr *Graph, err error)
 ```

-LoadGraphFromTextFile Loads a Graph as plain text from the file on the specified
+LoadGraphFromTextFile loads a Graph as plain text from the file on the specified
 path.

 ```Go